dgowlett/DevOps-Course-Starter/README.md

 First make a copy of the .env.template file to the .env file and then fill in the TRELLO environment variables obtained when you created you trello account

+## Development

+If any changes are made to the code base, then the following can be used to run tests which can be found and defined in the files under the test directory.

+## Unit tests

+The individual tests can be performed in the following way

+pytest --setup-only

+Followed by the individual tests picked out from running pytest --setup-only above

+pytest test/test_view_model.py::test_done_items_property_only_returns_the_done_items

+pytest test/test_view_model.py::test_todo_items_property_only_returns_the_todo_items

+Run all the tests

+pytest

+or

+pytest test/test_view_model.py

 ## Installing and running the App

 ## Building and running the DEVELOPMENT docker container